 I decided on wine colored mums for the lavish centerpiece and the bold pop of color.
 Next, I complimented the large mums with heads of ornamental kale with deep purple centers and fun ruffled leaves.

-Ornamental kale is ideal for fall window boxes – it has great texture, and ruffled leaves that are various shades of green.
+Ornamental kale is ideal for real or artificial window boxes – it has great texture, and ruffled leaves that are various shades of green.
 Lastly, I stuck in the lighter purple lavender for long-lasting color within the gaps.

 An optional step here is to add some baby pumpkins – the small, white little ones.
 If you find yourself with some empty spaces, baby pumpkins make a great fall window box filler.